Although most of us know that Tea is good for our health, we went to the experts to get the scoop!

 Tea Time in Cayman has sought the resources of Alissa Steinberg, a specialist in nutrition, as she is an advocate for healthy living and a tea-lover herself and is excited to help you make an informed decision about your tea selection.
 Alissa has extensive training in the area of Food and Nutrition, and is committed to providing up-to-date, evidence-based nutrition information.

 So – why tea?
 The best answer to this question is – why not?
 Besides the many health benefits associated with drinking tea, tea can be prepared into many tasty flavors and it has been considered a relaxing or calming beverage.
-Consuming one to three cups of tea daily, and alternating between different tea flavors is the best way to maximize the health benefits from tea!
+Consuming one to three cups of tea daily while alternating between different tea flavors is the best way to maximize the health benefits from tea!

 Fun Facts – For over 4500 years, tea has been used and studied as a medicinal ingredient.
 When combined with a plant-based diet, tea consumption has been linked to many health benefits, namely reduced risk of heart disease, diabetes and cancer.
 Tea is a natural ingredient that comes from the tea plant (Camellia Sinensis) and contains vitamins, minerals and antioxidants, which inhibit the oxidation of molecules in our body.
 All in all, drinking tea is most certainly the way to go!